-02 Sep How I Got Two Full Tuition College Scholarships For Free
+02 Sep How I Got Two Free Tuition College Scholarships

 Want to know how I got my master’s degree and Ph.D. at one of the best colleges in the country by using a little known free college tuition secret?
 I’ll share how I did it, add a few tips in this article, and share other lesser known ways of getting free college tuition.
 This strategy saved me $114,460 to date, so when I graduate with my Ph.D., I’m leaving with zero student loans from a nationally top-ranked university.
 Zippo.
 Zilch.
 Nada.
 I was paid almost $500,000, had a free 10% match on my 401k plan, four weeks of paid time off, and medical insurance.
 This friends, doesn’t happen to everyone, but it does happen a lot more frequently than you’d expect.
 What I’m describing is every parent’s dream and extremely valuable information for almost any student (undergraduate or graduate) who wants to leave college debt-free.

 The secret to getting paid to go to school and getting two graduate degrees without paying a penny in tuition was to find an entry-level position at my local university and work like heck to get promoted every 3-4 years.
 Some people can land their first position in higher level areas e.g. if you’re already an accountant or have specialized skill sets, and some people can get promoted even faster.
 Here’s my story.